furlongm/patchman/README.md

 Debian 8.4
 ```

-Likewise, an OSGroup named "CentOS 7" could be made up of the following OS's:
+Likewise, an OSGroup named "CentOS 7" would be made up of the following OS's:

 ```
 CentOS 7.0